department-of-veterans-affairs/va.gov-team/platform/research/discovery-sprints/how-to-run-discovery-sprint.md

 - Document any data standards (e.g., all upper case inputs) for existing systems
 - Identify any VA policies / legal regulations that are required
 - Physically go through the process or follow someone going through the process to see it first hand
-- Identify Information in Support of vets.gov ATO
+- Identify Information in Support of VA.gov ATO
 - Identify existing system classification: FISMA Low, Moderate, High
-- Identify existing system connections required by vets.gov
+- Identify existing system connections required by VA.gov
-- Identify existing system data elements and actions to be performed by vets.gov (e.g. pulled, pushed, stored)
+- Identify existing system data elements and actions to be performed by VA.gov (e.g. pulled, pushed, stored)
 - Identify existing system POC for all things ATO-related (usually ISO)
 - Define change management plan for existing VA systems with VA stakeholders
 - Inventory content for rewrite; plan for sunsetting old content